 From radio waves to electricity: how does it work?

-The energized radio wave antenna tests
+Tests of the energized radio wave antenna

-To test the antenna, the receivers measured the amount of energy collected by a radio source between 0,7 and 2,0 GHz.
+To test the antenna, the researchers measured the amount of energy collected by a radio source between 0,7 and 2,0 GHz.
 The team then changed the frequency of the radio waves to see if this affected the amount of energy collected.

 Goodbye cables and energy in motion